ipfs/ipfs-docs/docs/how-to/nat-configuration.md

     ],
    ```

-   For example, if your public IP address is `1.2.3.4` and `12345` is the port you've choosen, `AppendAnnounce` would look like:
+   For example, if your public IP address is `1.2.3.4` and `12345` is the port you've chosen, `AppendAnnounce` would look like:

    ```json
    "AppendAnnounce": [